About This Policy

 - Schedule qualified Staff employees according to their seniority within an occupational unit.

-- This provision does not apply when the assignment is for time immediately before or after the Staff employee’s regular hours and the work is the continuation of the employee’s regular work assignment.
+- Provision b. does not apply when the assignment is for time immediately before or after the Staff employee’s regular hours and the work is the continuation of the employee’s regular work assignment.

 - Departments may have other overtime assignment arrangements for which there are long-standing practices and mutual, written agreements between management and a union which are recognized by the parties.